-The Purest has a lightweight, soft plastic body molded over a gold-plated hook.
+The Purest has a buoyant, soft plastic body molded over a gold-plated hook.
 It’s an excellent shallow-water choice since a Purest closely imitates the daphnia and freshwater shrimp that panfish feed upon heavily.
 Great on Mississippi backwaters and every river backwater, post, slough, mill pond and lake!